 - Cream cheese should be full-fat, brick-style cream cheese.
 I always use Philadelphia.
 Light, spreadable or whipped (like the kinds that come in a tub) don’t work for making cheesecake because they aren’t thick enough or, in the case of low-fat cream cheese, can end up grainy.

 - Sour cream makes the cheesecake silky smooth.
 Again – full-fat is the way to go.
 In Canada and the US, full-fat sour cream is typically about 14-18% MF – so something in this range is perfect.
-Note – since moving to Australia I’ve seen sour cream sold in a carton.
 You want the kind of sour cream that’s sold in a tub.

 - There really isn’t a substitute for buttermilk in this recipe.
 Plain milk is too thin and won’t provide the necessary tanginess.

 - The amount of red food coloring is a little bit up to you.
-I like to use 2 tablespoons (30 ml) of liquid red food coloring for red color pictured.
+I used 1 ½ tablespoons of red food coloring for the pictures shown.
+I recommend using gel for a more vivid color, but liquid works too.

 Important: The cream cheese, sour cream and eggs must be room temperature before getting started.
 Take them out of the fridge, measure out the amounts, slice the cream cheese into pieces, and leave them on the counter for about 30 minutes prior to making the base.
 This is pertinent so that everything mixes together properly.